 The John H.T. & Sandra Wilson Legacy Society

 John H. T. Wilson, former Board Chair and dedicated leader, served on Union Settlement’s Board and Advisory Council for over 40 years.
 A leading investment banker, John Wilson worked for 33 years at Morgan Stanley before beginning a second equally distinguished career in public service and philanthropy.
-Union Settlement honors his outstanding leadership, generosity, and commitment to Union Settlement’s work with the East Harlem community through its planned giving program: The John H. T. Wilson Legacy Society.
+Union Settlement honors his outstanding leadership, generosity, and commitment to Union Settlement’s work with the East Harlem community, along with the support of his wife Sandra Wilson, through its planned giving program: The John H. T. and Sandra Wilson Legacy Society.

 John Wilson understood that the challenges facing East Harlem’s underserved community are long-term and far transcend one decade or generation.
 Through his own remarkable bequest, John Wilson demonstrated his support for the future work of Union Settlement and launched planned giving as his legacy.

 Union Settlement Association welcomes planned gifts to provide for the long-term needs of the East Harlem community.
 We hope you will become a member of the John H.T.
 Wilson Legacy Society by making Union Settlement a part of your planned giving and helping to ensure that Union Settlement flourishes for generations to come.

 Support Union Settlement through a Planned Gift

 Bequests are a simple way to create a legacy that will allow Union Settlement to continue to serve the East Harlem community.
 You may wish to share the following suggested wording with your attorney:

 “I give and bequeath the sum of $____ (or ___% of my estate) to Union Settlement Association, 237 East 104th Street, New York, New York 10029 to be used for its general purposes.”

 Brokerage Accounts and Mutual Funds